 6. Family and Social Boundaries

 These boundaries guide how you interact with extended family and friends so outside voices don’t undermine your partnership.
-A united approach reduces external pressure and defends the relationship’s primary role.
+A united approach reduces external pressure and protects the relationship’s primary role.

 Examples

-Discuss potential pressure points before gatherings, present a united “we” stance, and gently but firmly communicate changes to family and friends.
+Discuss potential pressure points before gatherings, present a united “we” stance, and communicate changes to family and friends with kindness and clarity.

 Life numbers can influence how much social contact feels nurturing versus draining.
 Use that knowledge to balance external relationships with your couple priorities.